-- EHHC respite care can't be used for child care services, sibling-care, employment, deployment or pursuing education.
+- You can’t use EHHC respite care for child care services, sibling-care, employment, deployment or pursuing education.

-- Coverage for the EHHC benefit is capped on an annual basis.
+- EHHC benefit coverage caps out on an annual basis.

-- The cap is limited to the maximum amount TRICARE would pay if the beneficiary resided in a skilled nursing facility.
+- TRICARE coverage caps out at the maximum amount TRICARE would pay if you resided in a skilled nursing facility.